FREQUENTLY ASKED QUESTIONS

 What are the possible benefits of taking part?

-I have tested positive for COVID-19 but I don’t have any symptoms.
-Is it still worth me taking part?
+I’ve tested positive for COVID-19 but I don’t have any symptoms, can I still take part?

 Which countries are taking part in the trial?

-United States: New York City Tri-State area, San Francisco, Los Angeles, Miami, Houston, Dallas, Phoenix, Yuma, Jacksonville, Rochester and Bakersfield
+United States: New York City Tri-State area, San Francisco, Los Angeles, Bakersfield, Downey, Miami, Jacksonville, Houston, Dallas, Phoenix, Yuma, Rochester, Tupelo, Greenville, Chapel Hill, Little Rock

 Canada: Quebec, Ontario, British-Columbia